If you're walking, riding, jogging or driving, we all have a responsibility for our own safety and of those around us on Taranaki roads.

 - Word find

 - Word find junior

 3. Be Seen, Tīaho Mai Day

-Each school picks a day in August to hold the day (students dressing up in bright clothing and accessories, to promote the Be Seen, Tīaho Mai message in a fun and creative way).
+Each school picks a day during the week of August 2-7 to hold the day (students dressing up in bright clothing and accessories, to promote the Be Seen, Tīaho Mai message in a fun and creative way).

 4. Whānau Flyer